(Herpes Zoster; Post-herpetic Neuralgia)

 - Affects mostly the torso and face

-- Affected eyes in severe cases, which can threaten vision
+- The eyes to be affected, in severe cases, which can threaten vision

 - Sensitivity and pain on the skin at the site of the rash; pain may be severe